tylernuttall707-blip/Finance-Tracker/README.md

 Chart animations are tunable via **Chart animation (ms, 0=off)** in settings.
 The duration controls bar and pie chart growth and is disabled automatically when the browser reports `prefers-reduced-motion`.

+Both `barChart` and `pieChart` also accept an `easing` option for custom animation curves.
+By default, animations use an `easeOutCubic` easing function.

 ### Data Storage

 All preferences and financial data are stored in the browser's `localStorage`